onetarek/filter-page-by-template/readme.txt

 **Using this plugin you can do :**

- * Filter page list according to page template
+ * Filter page list according to page template.
- * See which page is using which template
+ * See which page is using which template.
- * See which page template is being used by which pages
+ * See which page template is being used by which pages.
- * See which pages are using missing templates
+ * See which pages are using missing templates.
- * Know the PHP file name of templates
+ * Know the PHP file name of templates.
+ * You can do the same things above for posts and any custom post type posts.

 == Installation ==